 The important part here is to recognize that it won’t be perfect but to praise all the same.
 Don’t redo what they’ve cleaned, let it slide until they are in bed and asleep.
-This encourages them in the process of cleaning, over time they’ll get better about how they clean.
+This encourages them in the process of cleaning and over time they’ll get better about how they clean with gentle direction.

 Everyone cleans their own way, your child is no different, it doesn’t matter how it gets done just that it gets done.
 Let your child find their own way to clean and be encouraging while they are cleaning.